How to Find a Divorce Record in Washington D.C.

-Are Divorce Records Available to the Public in D.C?
+Are Divorce Records Public in the District of Columbia?

 - Both spouses named in the records